Flarp/mineimator-reader/README.md

 });
 ```

 `output` will be an object with objects inside objects, arrays of objects, strings, numbers, booleans, it's rather messy.
-I can't document every last thing `output` has, because I would end up rewriting the code, but I can roughly outline what it contains.
+I can't document every last thing `output` has, because I would end up rewriting the code.

 I hope the names explain themselves.
 If not, feel free to ask me what they are, or (for bonus points!), check the Mineimator source code and see how everything lines up.